Breaking the Code

 13-year programme of theatre, filmmaking and visual arts for young migrants and non-migrants across London.

 Verbatim theatre at Southbank Centre exploring Brexit's impact on migration.
-Photo: Candice Purwin
+Photo: Candice Purwin.

 Artist residency on a narrow boat exploring women's histories and waterways.